 In both acute and chronic stress, cortisol counteracts insulin, whose job is to decrease blood sugar.
-But when we have a fight or flight situation, cortisol stops the decrease because we need all the sugar in the blood we can get as our readily available fuel for fast action.
+However, when in a fight or flight situation, the cortisol stops this decrease.
+It recognizes the need for readily available sugar in the blood for fast action fuel.
 Insulin decreases blood sugar in part by having the muscles store it as intermediate fuel, glycogen.
-But when the stress is chronic, cortisol prevents insulin from working so the sugar in the blood gets stored as long term fuel, fat, which is what we need to survive the continued stress of impending famine.
+But when the stress is chronic, cortisol prevents insulin from working, and the sugar in the blood is stored as long term fuel, fat.
+This is what is needed to survive the continued stress of impending famine.

-If you are interested in taking a closer look at how cortisol is affecting your health, ask our office for a salivary cortisol panel and make an appointment to talk about setting up healthy sleep habits, tools to reduce your blue light exposure in the evening and supplemental adrenal support.
+If interested in looking closer at how cortisol affects your health, contact our office for a salivary cortisol panel.
+Feel free to also schedule an appointment to discuss your specific sleep habits and needs.
 We want you to sleep well every night.